 Most propositions in life are not as simple as my coin-flipping game.
 Most are confusing and subjective.

-Is giving up your social life for a year worth continuing your education?
+Is continuing your education worth giving up your social life for a year?
 Is buying a house worth living on a tight budget for the next ten years?
 You have to know what is important to you to make those decisions well.
 An obviously good decision for me might be a terrible decision for you, and vice versa.

 Our values determine how we measure the options in our lives.
 They are the yardsticks that determine the size of our costs and the size of our benefits when making our trade-offs.
 And if we don’t know what yardsticks we’re using, then we can’t accurately determine what is good for us and what’s not.

 Now, you’ll probably notice a pattern with the examples above.
-Good decisions tend to be difficult to make for some reason.
+Good decisions tend to be difficult to make.
 Even when they’re obvious and we know they are good decisions (which is not always the case), we still struggle to make them.

 And conversely, bad decisions seem incredibly easy to fall into.
 Why is that?
 Why do we knowingly do things that are risky and bad for ourselves and struggle to get off our asses to do one good thing?
 Why do we seem to suck at this whole thing called “life?”